mkobetic/gpx/README.md

 You may be able to check the time on both after the fact and figure out the difference that way.

 Another option, if you think about this ahead of time is to just record your GPS watch on the video when you start recording, that way you'll have a fairly good idea of what the watch time was at a given point in the video, it should be easy to calculate the offset from that.
 You just have to make sure you have a reasonably clear and sharp picture of your watch.
-I find that I can bring my watch about 6 inches from my old GoPro session and hold it there for a second to let the camera focus.
+I find that I can bring my watch about 6 inches from my old GoPro session and hold it there for a second.

 ## adding subtitles and chapters to a video file (using ffmpeg)